Micasddsa/Micasddsa/README.md

 ## Github Profile.

-Age 17
-Learning C++ and Rust.
+C++ Programmer with a little Java.

-I now know at least 25% of what I'm talking about.
+I now know at least 27% of what I'm talking about.